 Analytics and search engine providers

-We have a select group of affiliates to whom we occasionally refer customers.
+We have a select group of partners to whom we occasionally refer customers.
 If we think you may benefit from these services, we will ask you if you would like us to pass on your details.
-We will always name the affiliate and ask you for permission before we refer you, and we will pass on your details only where you give us permission to do so.
+We will always name the partner and ask you for permission before we refer you, and we will pass on your details only where you give us permission to do so.
 If we refer you, we will typically pass on your name, email address and telephone number.

 Third party websites